Sciebo-RDS/Sciebo-RDS/getting-started/minikube-embedded/README.md

 `layer1-port-openscienceframework.environment`
 :To publish to OFS, we need to register our RDS instance as an OAuth2 client for OFS, and set here the client ID and secret.

-If you decide to not configure either zenodo of OFS, remember to set its `enabled` flag to false.
+If you decide to not configure either zenodo of OFS, remember to set its `enabled` flag to false, and to comment out the corresponding section.

 We can leave the rest of the values as provided.